Program Council

 Małgorzata Bojańczyk

-Małgorzata Bojańczyk has several years of experience in implementing projects related to agriculture and rural development and is an experienced expert on the European Union Common Agricultural Policy, the European Green Deal in relation to the agri-food market.
-Before joining the Association, she worked at the Ministry of Agriculture and Rural Development, where she carried out tasks related to the reform of the European Union Common Agricultural Policy.
-Małgorzata Bojańczyk is the author of publications in Polish and international journals on topics related to the Common Agricultural Policy, sustainable agriculture, and sustainable food production.
-She completed postgraduate studies at the Warsaw School of Economics (SGH), Koźmiński University (Koźmiński Executive Business School), and master’s degree studies at the Warsaw University of Life Sciences (SGH) and Bonn University in Germany.
-Małgorzata is a philanthropist and a lover of the environment and green lifestyle.
+Founder and initiator of “Agro Woman.”
+She has over 20 years of experience in implementing projects related to agriculture and rural development, and is an experienced expert in the EU Common Agricultural Policy and the European Green Deal as it relates to the agri-food sector.
+She began her professional career at the Ministry of Agriculture and Rural Development.
+In the following years, she served as a Member of the Council of Non-Governmental Organizations for the Polish Presidency of the Council of the European Union, and as Director of the Polish Association for Sustainable Agriculture and Food.
+She currently works as the Director General of the Polish Association of Plant Protection (PSOR).
+She is the author of publications in Polish and international journals on topics related to the Common Agricultural Policy, sustainable agriculture, and sustainable food production.
+A graduate of postgraduate programs at the Warsaw School of Economics (SGH) and Kozminski Executive Business School, as well as master’s studies at the Warsaw University of Life Sciences (SGGW) and the University of Bonn in Germany.
+She is currently undergoing certification in Systemic Business Coaching at the renowned Coaching Akademie Berlin, accredited by the European Coaching Association (ECA) and the Quality Association for Coaching and Consulting (QSA).
+A philanthropist, environmental advocate, and enthusiast of green living.

 Monika Stanny PhD